nefarius/ViGEm.github.io/docs/projects/BthPS3/Installation-Guide-Shibari-Edition.md

 # Installation Guide (Shibari Edition)

 !!! attention "🚨 Obsolete solution 🚨"
-    [DsHidMini](https://vigem.org/projects/DsHidMini/) (official successor) has been released, you might consider checking that out instead!
+    [DsHidMini](https://vigem.org/projects/DsHidMini/) (official successor) has been released, please use that instead!
+This article will remain online for historic reasons but use is discouraged as no more updates will follow!

 ## What's this